shengbinmeng/ChromeShell/README.md

 Unzip the APK you successfully built from the ninja command, and copy out the native libs (libchromeshell.so and libchromium_android_linker.so).
 Prepare them as prebuilt libraries in the jni folder.

-Besides, copy chromium/src/out/Release/chrome_shell_apk/native_libraries_java/NativeLibraries.java to be chromeshell/ChromeShell/src/org/chromium/base/library_loader/NativeLibraries.java.
+Besides, copy chromium/src/out/Release/chrome\_shell\_apk/native\_libraries\_java/NativeLibraries.java to be chromeshell/ChromeShell/src/org/chromium/base/library\_loader/NativeLibraries.java.

 ### Prepare the asset folder

 Unzip the APK you successfully built from the ninja command, and copy out the "assets" folder.
-Put the copy under chromeshell/ChromeShell/.
+Put that copy under chromeshell/ChromeShell/.

 ### Prepare library projects